This Balsamic Marinated Tri-Tip roast is perfect on the BBQ. It needs at least 12 hours and up to 3 days of marinating time for maximum flavor.

 Instructions

-- Combine the soy sauce, balsamic, olive oil, garlic and ginger in a large zip-top bag.
-Add the meat and marinate in the refrigerator for at least 12 hours, up to 3 days.
+- Combine the soy sauce, balsamic, olive oil, garlic, and ginger in a large zip-top bag.
+Zip removing as much air as possible.
+Add the meat and marinate in the refrigerator for at least 12 hours, up to 3 days turning the bag occasionally.

 - Remove the meat from the marinade, reserving the marinade.
-Press ground pepper into the meat on both sides.
-Let sit 60 minutes.
+Presscoarsely ground pepper into the meat on both sides.
+Let sit for 60 minutes.

 - Prepare the grill to medium-high.
 Place the meat on the grill rack that has been lightly coated with olive oil; grill, turning frequently and basting with the marinade until cooked to your desired degree of doneness; about 15 to 20 minutes for medium-rare.
 Remove the meat from the grill and allow it to sit for 5 - 7 minutes; cut into thin slices against the grain.